-Congratulations, Class of 2020, on your acceptance to Yale and welcome to Rush 2016!
+Congratulations on your acceptance to Yale, Class of 2023, and welcome to Rush 2019!

-Think you've got what it takes to be an Alley Cat?
-Then you're ready for Rush.
-Rush is the three-week audition process through which freshmen like you can become part of the Alley Cats.
-In addition to auditions and callbacks, rush consists of performances and meals with current members of the group.
-Our rush managing team — Laurence Bashford ’18, Griffin Black ’18, Jacob Clemente '19, and Sachin Peddada '19 and — is here to answer any questions you may have about rush.
-The Cat experience is unlike any other that can be found here at Yale: a 70-year-old tradition of brotherhood, travel, and song.
-We'd love to welcome you into that tradition, but there's just one question: are you an Alley Cat?
+Rush is the three-week audition process through which Yale freshmen can become part of the Alley Cats.
+In addition to auditions and callbacks, Rush consists of performances and meals with current members of the group.
+Our Rush managing team — Raphie Orleck-Jetter '21, Nico Burbano ‘22, and Vikram Akwei ‘22 — is here to answer any questions you may have about the group or the rush process, and can be reached at email@example.com.
+The Cat experience is unlike any other that can be found here at Yale: a 75-year-old tradition of song, travel, and brotherhood.
+We'd love to welcome you into that tradition, and we can't wait to meet you!

 We're so excited to share our music, our tours, and our tradition with the next class of Alley Cats, and we hope that you might be one of them!